-Now thinking of the weekend, that is Saturday and Sunday, how much time on an average day do/does (you/child's name) spend watching TV or another type of screen (such as a computer, game boy, or video game)?
+Now thinking of the weekend, that is Saturday and Sunday, how much time on an average day do/does (you/child's name) spend watching TV or another type of screen (such as a computer, game console or handheld gaming device)?
 Again, please do not include any time spent in front of a screen while at nursery or school.